 Training in the study of religion equips majors to think critically, creatively, and comparatively about religious practices, beliefs, and traditions.
 Engaging discussion with faculty, undergraduate peers, and graduate students, majors come to hone their academic interests and see how the knowledge and skills they build in the major contribute to myriad professions and shape them as religiously literate individuals.
 So what exactly do Religion majors do after graduation?
 They go on to professions across the fields of medicine, law, journalism, education, politics, public policy, non-profits, and even the academic study of religion.

-Contact Niki Clements (email@example.com), Director of Undergraduate Studies
+Contact David Cook (email@example.com), Director of Undergraduate Studies